repository-preservation/lcmap-mastodon/README.rst

 tarballs are available for a given Tile ID.
 The value is determined by the directory structure where the ARD is kept

+Data are expected to be organized by Landsat Mission.
+From the mounted dir, the directory structure should mirror this: <mission>/ARD_Tile/<year acquired>/CU/<HHH>/<VVV>/

+HHH and VVV constituting the 3 digit tile-id.
+The H and V values DO NOT need to be included in your ${ARD_PATH} definition.

 .. code-block:: bash

    export ARD_PATH=/data/\{tm,etm,oli_tirs\}/ARD_Tile/*/CU/